 As well as helping the organisation out and providing the volunteer with a sense of well-being, volunteering is also advantageous to jobseekers.
 It can enable you to try out a new career, gain relevant on-the-job experience and sometimes get a ‘foot-in-the-door ‘of a new organisation.
 I myself have had volunteer jobs create a pathway into paid work both overseas and in New Zealand.

-Due to Covid 19, NZ borders are of course effectively closed to most for the moment, but I still believe that much preparation for your NZ move can continue – including tapping into any remote volunteering opportunities.
-These can enable you to gain experience, meet new people, get a sense of the NZ work and communication style or perhaps even get a local reference.
+Much preparation for your move to New Zealand can be done - including tapping into any remote volunteering opportunities.
+These volunteering opportunities can enable you to gain experience, meet new people, get a sense of the NZ work and communication style or perhaps even get a local reference.

 One of our clients here at NZIC (let’s call him “Joe”) has managed to pickup some remote volunteering for a NZ charity by using his skills as a graphic designer, and he’s now into his 5th month of this work.